 The Commission has now begun its consultation on proposals for the number and boundaries of wards within the Aberdeenshire Council area.
 Further details can be found on their website at

 The review will eventually result in recommendations to Scottish Ministers for the number of members on each council, together with the number and boundaries of wards for the election of those councillors.

 Review of Polling Districts and Polling Places

 Each council is required by law to carry out a review every fifth year to ensure that it provides facilities for voting and that polling places are accessible to all electors, including voters with a disability.
-For more information on the current review, please visit our Statutory Review of Polling Districts and Polling Places web pages.
-A similar review was undertaken in 2011, full details of which can be found here.
+For more information on the most recent review, please visit our Statutory Review of Polling Districts and Polling Places web pages.
+A similar review was previously undertaken in 2011, full details of which can be found here.

 Voting in an election is your chance to help decide who makes decisions that affect you every day.

 Under the direction of the Returning Officer, Council staff are responsible for running all elections, which include the election of councilors to Aberdeenshire Council as well as MSPs, MPs and MEPs for the area.
 For information on specific election topics such as previous election results, how and where to vote, and voting systems, please follow the links on the left of this page.